Accessing a New Population of Supermassive Black Holes with Extensions to the Event Horizon Telescope: Results

 Here, $I_\text{ann}$ is the Stokes I flux density inside the annulus with radii $\rho_\text{min}$ and $\rho_\text{max}$.
 We set $\rho_\text{min}=0$ and $\rho_\text{max}$ large enough to cover the entire image.
 We are particularly interested in the $\beta_2$ coefficient since it gives an image-averaged measurement of EVPA rotational symmetry \citep{Palumbo+2020}.

 We plot these quantities as a function of Eddington ratio in \autoref{fig:tavg_vavg_beta2}, for $i=50\degree$ in the left column and $i=160\degree$ in the right column.
 As the Eddington ratio increases, larger optical and Faraday depths result in a downward trend in $m_\mathrm{net}$ at $50\degree$.
 However, the linear polarization plateaus around $\sim 4.5$\% for $160\degree$.
 We find that, especially for more face-on inclinations, much of the polarized emission comes from the forward-jet and travels through an evacuated funnel region, unaffected by the large Faraday depth behind it.
-We do not find a clear trend of $v_\mathrm{avg}$ as a function of Eddington ratio.
-It is driven by intrinsic emission, Faraday rotation, Faraday conversion, as well as optical depth, each of which scale differently with Eddington ratio; simple evolution as a function of $f_\mathrm{Edd}$ was unlikely \citep[e.g.,][]{Moscibrodzka+2021,Ricarte+2021,EHTC+2023}.
+Indeed, an additional check at the face-on case of $i=5\degree$ in \autoref{fig:appendix2}) in \autoref{sec:other_parameters} shows almost no evolution.
+For circular polarization, $v_\mathrm{avg}$ typically increases as a function of Eddington ratio.
+This may likely arise from increased Faraday conversion depths, shown to dominate the generation of Stokes V in models consistent with M$\,87^*$ \citep{EHTC+2023}.
+However, evolution in the intrinsic emission, Faraday rotation, and optical depth can also contribute \citep[e.g.,][]{Moscibrodzka+2021,Ricarte+2021,Joshi+2024}.